 Sarah Post Sagouspe

 Sarah has over 15 years of experience working in the California museum field, including nearly 7 years as CAM’s Program Coordinator from 2008–2015.
 She earned her M.A. in Museum Studies from San Francisco State University, focusing on membership and fundraising, and her B.A. in Classics with a minor in Art History at San Diego State University.
 As an undergraduate student, Sarah was first introduced to museum work while serving as a docent for the Villa Montezuma and Marston House in San Diego.
 She has also held positions at institutions around the state, including the Museum of Craft and Design in San Francisco, the Hayward Area Historical Society, and the National Ag Science Center.
 Sarah enthusiastically rejoined the CAM team in June 2018 with a new focus on membership.

 firstname.lastname@example.org / x101

-Lacey Lieberthal grew up in Santa Barbara, California, but now calls San Francisco home.
+Lacey Lieberthal is based in Santa Barbara, California.
 She received her B.A. in Art History/Arts Management, with a Minor in French Studies, from the University of San Francisco in 2013, and completed a dual M.B.A./M.A. in Museum Studies at John F. Kennedy University in June 2017.
 Connecting her passion for people and stories, Lacey’s master’s project explored the ways in which museums educate and support staff to prepare for emotionally-charged exhibitions.
-Prior to joining the CAM team in August 2018, Lacey worked at The Society of California Pioneers, supporting the organization’s operations, membership services, strategic initiatives, and board relations.
+Prior to joining the CAM team in August 2018, Lacey worked at The Society of California Pioneers in San Francisco, supporting the organization’s operations, membership services, strategic initiatives, and board relations.
 Lacey brings this experience to serve and advocate for California museums as CAM’s Administrative & Program Coordinator.